engr101staff/engr101matlab/_sources/strings_streams_and_io/main.rst

    #include <string>
    using namespace std;

-Strings can be initialized with a particular value by using a string literal with double quotes, e.g. :code:`hello`, or can be left alone and they will default-initialize to an empty string :code:`""`.
+Strings can be initialized with a particular value by using a string literal with double quotes, e.g. :code:`"hello"`, or can be left alone and they will default-initialize to an empty string :code:`""`.

 .. code-block:: cpp